 * Ways that you can help lower your risk for prostate cancer and prostate cancer symptoms include eating an anti-inflammatory diet, exercising, treating other health conditions, avoiding risky medications or supplements like calcium, quitting smoking, and managing stress.

-Written for and published by Dr. Axe ~ July 2018
+Written by Jillian Levy, CHHC for Dr. Axe Food & Medicine ~ July 6, 2018

 FAIR USE NOTICE: This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available in our efforts to advance understanding of environmental, political, human rights, economic, democracy, scientific, and social justice issues, etc. We believe this constitutes a ‘fair use’ of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U. S. C. Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml“